joefreeman/topical/server_ex/docs/introduction.md

 observed in real-time by connected clients.
 The server-side implementation takes care of defining how to intialise the state, and then how to keep it updated.

-Multiple clients can subscribe to an instance of a topic - instances are identifier by a path, which matches the route defined by a topic.
+Multiple clients can subscribe to an instance of a topic - instances are identified by a path, which matches the route defined by a topic.
 Multiple instances of a topic can exist by using route placeholders.
+Topics can also declare optional parameters; different parameter values create separate instances sharing the same route.

 Topical takes care of starting topic instances as needed, and stopping them once all clients have disconnected.